Ten Characteristics of High Performing Nonprofit Organizations

 - Dashboard.
 Organizations that translate their business plans into 1 page dashboards that highlight KPIs around program quality and reach, financial health, and revenue metrics are likely high performers.

 - Revenue.
-The best nonprofits can comfortably forecast how much revenue they expect over the next 12 months and update their revenue pipelines every 2 weeks.
+The best, high-performing nonprofit organizations can comfortably forecast how much revenue they expect over the next 12 months and update their revenue pipelines every 2 weeks.
 Additionally, these organizations effectively leverage all nonprofit revenue domains – individuals, corporations, foundations, government, earned income, and impact capital.

 - Financial Controls.
 High performing organizations develop year-long, month-by-month budget forecasts that include detailed income and expense projections.
 These types of nonprofits frequently review their budgets to ensure they have a minimum of 6 months’ cash in the bank.
 Additionally, high performers will readily share their balance sheets, income statements, or other measures of financial health when asked.